1eyeITguy/1eyeITguy.github.io/_posts/2025-08-16-osdcloud-v2-getting-started.md

     - NuGet package provider
     - Trusted PowerShell Gallery repository
     - PowerShellGet and PackageManagement modules
-    - PowerShell 7 with full configuration
+    - PowerShell 7 with full configuration (auto-installs if not present)
     - Git for Windows with user configuration
     - Visual Studio Code Insiders
     - Windows ADK and Windows PE add-on